-Health care workers and vaccinators should be trained in interpersonal communication skills with families and communities.
-This means that health care workers are able to share accurate immunization facts, respond to questions, can clarify possible doubts, and motivating families to adopt healthy behavioral practices, including using immunization services.
+Health workers and vaccinators should be trained in interpersonal communication skills with families and communities.
+This means that health workers are able to share accurate immunization facts, respond to questions, can clarify possible doubts, and motivating families to adopt healthy behavioral practices, including using immunization services.

-Health care workers are an essential source of information in the AEFI investigation.
-It is important to reassure the health care worker/vaccinator and keep them informed of the results of investigations.
-It is essential that health care workers taking care of the patient are given feedback about reports submitted, results of investigations and any actions taken as a result of the report.
+Health workers are an essential source of information in the AEFI investigation.
+It is important to reassure the health worker/ vaccinator and keep them informed of the results of investigations.
+It is essential that health workers taking care of the patient are given feedback about reports submitted, results of investigations and any actions taken as a result of the report.

 The feedback should also include future management of the client especially concerning the need for additional doses of the vaccine(s) and the outcome of the report.
 Personal blame should be avoided even in the case of immunization errors, instead emphasis should be on system related factors that may have resulted in the error.
-Health care workers are usually members of the community in which an AEFI took place.
+Health workers are usually members of the community in which an AEFI took place.
 Therefore, they need to be supported and provided with the appropriate information to respond to community concerns.
-The following are recommended roles of Healthcare Professionals when responding to community concerns.